bwoodsend/polycotylus/docs/source/gpg.rst

 **To consume** your signed package, downstream users will need to install your public key into their package manager's key stores.
-The process is different on each distribution – see :ref:`each distribution's quirks page <building for>`.
+The process is different on each distribution – consult :ref:`each distribution's quirks page <building for>`.